-Some subsections applicable to this service partially attained and of medium or high risk and/or unattained and of low risk.
-Cedar Manor has a well-established, and robust governance structure, including clinical governance that is appropriate to the size and complexity of the service provided.
+Some subsections applicable to this service partially attained and of low risk.
+Bupa St Kilda has a well-established and robust governance structure, including clinical governance that is appropriate to the size and complexity of the service provided.
 The 2023-2024 business plan includes a mission statement and operational objectives which are regularly reviewed.
 Barriers to health equity are identified, addressed, and services delivered that improve outcomes for Māori.